xeyossr/xDFM/README.md

   xdfm - Xeyossr Dotfiles Manager.

 Options:
+  --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  add       Add a new dot folder path to the config. remove    Remove an existing dot folder path from the config. edit      Edit the path of an existing dot folder. create    Create dotfiles directory recreate  Recreate the dotfiles directory github    Commands related to GitHub operations
+  add     Add a new dot folder path to the config file. remove  Remove an existing dot folder path from the config file. list    List all dot folder paths present in the config file edit    Edit the path of an existing dot folder in the config. create  Create the dotfiles directory update  Update the dotfiles directory info    Some important information. github  Commands related to GitHub operations
 ```

 ## Changelog